delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 <sup>**1**</sup> REML is a text markup language used by the <em>CodeSnip</em>to format text.
 REML version 4 is supported.
 The REML format is documented elsewhere.

 <sup>**2**</sup> Here is an example of how the <em>Credits</em> and <em>Credits_URL</em> key values in the individual category `.ini` files are used.
 If <em>Credits</em>="`See [example]`" and <em>Credits_URL</em>="`http://example.com</em>`" and the <em>Extra</em>key is empty or missing then the extra text generated will be `See <a href="example.com">example 1</a>`.

-<sup>**3</sup> The <em>StandardFormat</em> key was used when snippets could only be either "standard" Pascal routines or simple plain text files.
-Later further types of snippets were added and the <em>Kind</em> key was introduced to enable them to be specified in the `.ini` file.